Quote of the Day

 There is a very complete discussion of smoke detector operation at this web site, but I will give a brief description of how they work here.
 For a more complete discussion of Americium and its history, try this document.

 The radioactive source produces alpha particles that ionize the air in a small chamber, which makes the air conductive.
 This conductivity can be sensed by electronics.
 When the air is clear of smoke, the ionized air conducts a given amount of electrical current.
 During a fire, smoke particles enter the chamber and reduce the conductivity of the air.
 The electronics sense this change in conductivity and activate the alarm.
+Hopefully, you will never be in a situation where your home is on fire but, if you are, having an alarm in place and a proper fire risk assessment strategy could be crucial in protecting your home and saving lives - look here to get more info on how to do a fire risk assessment such as this.

 This post will examine the amount of the radioactive material used in the home smoke detectors.